l-a-yates/cpam/README.md

 ### Tutorials

-For a quick-to-run introductory example, we have provided a small simulated data set as part of the
+For a quick-to-run introductory example, we have provided a small simulated data set as part of the package.

 - [Introductory
   Example](https://raw.githack.com/l-a-yates/cpam_manuscript/main/R/example.html)